 How Is Self-Employment Tax Calculated?

 The total self-employment tax is 15.3% of your net earnings and consists of two parts.
 The first part is Social Security at 12.4%.
 The law sets a maximum amount of net earnings that is subject to the Social Security tax.
 Anything over that amount is not subject to the tax.
 The maximum amount may change annually and has steadily increased over time.
-It is $132,900 for the 2017 tax year (an increase from the 2015 and 2016 amount of $118,500).
+It is $132,900 for the 2019 tax year (and $137,700 for 2020).

 Let’s say you have $150,000 of net earnings from self-employment in 2019.
 You will pay a 12.4% tax on the first $132,900.
 However, you do not have to pay any Social Security tax on the remaining $17,100.